surveysolutions/docs/content/headquarters/config/standalone-installation/index.md

 #### Google maps

 If you are using gps question you should change [google maps api key](https://developers.google.com/maps/documentation/javascript/get-api-key).
-After creating it on console add it to the `appsettings.production.ini`:
+After creating it on console add it to the `appsettings.Production.ini`:

 ``` INI
 [GoogleMap]